-The inclusion of all of these foods in smoothie form, or whole food form, will ensure protein requirements are being met daily.
+The inclusion of all of these foods in smoothie form, protein shakes, or whole food form, will ensure protein requirements are being met daily.
 They should especially be focused on when replacing whey protein, or any (or all) other animal products in your diet.

-The levels of amino acids can be further amplified when blended with additional protein sources such as pumpkin seeds, flax seeds, sacha inchi seeds, etc. When multiple sources are included, the amino acid profile is boosted.
+The levels of amino acids can be further amplified when blended with additional rice protein powders sources such as pumpkin seeds, flax seeds, sacha inchi seeds, etc. When multiple sources are included, the amino acid profile is boosted.

 For example, the 22 Days Nutrition protein powder meets all requirements (there is even a chart to showcase this).
 It’s not chalky and is available in 4 delicious flavors (including the incredible strawberry)!